kabl/docker-ethereum/node1/readme.md

 # First time start will generate the DAG.
 This may use few minutes.
 docker run -p 30303:30303 -p 8545:8545 --name node1 node1:20170831

-# Exec a new bash in the running container "node1"
+# Exec a new shell in the running container "node1"
-docker exec -it node1 bash
+docker exec -it node1 sh

 # Attach to the geth console (run the command inside the container)
 geth attach ipc:/root/ethereum/geth.ipc